AkmalUI/RS485-with-Zephyr/README.md

 ## RS485 Testing using MAX485 Module in Zephyr Framework.

-Using two MCU, ESP32 and STM32, sending message to each other. sending Message from ESP32: "Hello From ESP32!"
-To STM32. sending Message from STM32: "Hello From STM32!"
-To ESP32.
+Using two MCUs, ESP32 and STM32, to send messages to each other.
-Every second
-Auto

-### Wiring Diagram

-### How to use
+The ESP32 sends the message: "Hello from ESP32!" to the STM32.
+The STM32 sends the message: "Hello from STM32!" to the ESP32.
+Messages are exchanged automatically every second.